BrandonGormley/dreamdisneyai/README.md

 -   React
 -   Vercel
 -   Tailwindcss
--   Supbase Or Mongodb (when we get there)
+-   Supabase Or Mongodb (when we get there)

 ## Contributing